glasser/vote.davidglasser.net/content/post/201811-candidates.md

 go with the establistment.

-## AC Transit Director (at-large): Dollene Jones?
+## AC Transit Director (at-large): Dollene Jones

 So this is an incumbent (who's been on the board since 2010, and who has had a variety of scandals including a domestic violence case), vs a retired bus driver who has run and lost 4 times recently.
-I can't find many endorsements at all in this race --- other than the East Bay Express, who endorsed the challenger Jones.
+I can't find many endorsements at all in this race --- other than the East Bay Express and Alameda County Green Party, both of whom endorsed the challenger Jones.

 When Jones ran for director two years ago, I said that while the idea of voting for a queer woman of color who represents the transit system's employees appeals